Self Assessment

 Measuring Over Thick Clothing

-Bulky sweaters or layered clothing add inches to every measurement.
-Always measure over thin fabric or underwear for accuracy.
+Bulky sweaters, layered shirts, or thick underwear add fake circumference to every measurement.
+Always measure over thin fabric or just undergarments.

 Sucking In Your Stomach